mulesoft-labs/data-weave-cli/README.md

 | Binary | application/octet-stream| .bin|

-**DW CLI is** compiled with [Graal AOT](https://www.graalvm.org/docs/reference-manual/aot-compilation/) for fast bootstrap so download the one for your target os.
+**DW CLI is** compiled with [Graal AOT](https://www.graalvm.org/docs/reference-manual/aot-compilation/) for fast bootstrap so download the one for your target OS.

 ## How to install it